minerllabs/public-site/basalt/index.md

     <iframe src="https://discordapp.com/widget?id=565639094860775436&theme=dark" width="100%" height="400" allowtransparency="true" frameborder="0"></iframe>
 </div>

+*Note*: See the AICrowd page for the most up-to-date information!
+We will forget to update this page with a very high certainty.

 We are running a new iteration of the BASALT competition in 2022!
 Find the old page [here](/basalt_2021), the summary of the results [in this paper](https://arxiv.org/abs/2204.07123) and the list of changes this year [here](#changes).

 In the Benchmark for Agents that Solve Almost-Lifelike Task (BASALT) competition, your task is to solve tasks based on human judgement, instead of pre-defined reward functions.
 The goal is to produce agents that are judged by real humans to be effective at solving a given task.
 This calls for training on *human-feedback*, whether it is training from demonstrations, training on [human preferences](https://openai.com/blog/deep-reinforcement-learning-from-human-preferences/) or using humans to correct agents' actions.